Ease of Use

 This tab provides the latest insider transactions so traders can get a jump on potential price action.
 Stocks tend to move on insider buying, especially by top executives in the open market.
-This is a great resource for finding potential trades.
+This is an excellent resource for finding potential trades.

 Users can type in their portfolios or watch list to see how they perform.
 This simplifies tracking and monitoring a basket of stocks manually.
-It’s amazing how convenient this can be as Finviz tallies up the total performance and dollar gain or loss for each portfolio.
-I like to segment different portfolios with watch lists like “momentum stocks” and “swing trades”.
+It’s incredible how convenient this can be as Finviz tallies up the total performance and dollar gain or loss for each portfolio.
+I like to segment different portfolios with watch lists like “momentum stocks” and “swing trades.”

 The screener is the crown jewel of the service.
-It’s incredibly versatile and flexible, even on the free mode setting.
+It’s incredibly versatile and flexible, even in the free mode setting.

 These screeners are used by veteran traders, such as Nathan Michaud at Investors Underground.

 The screener allows traders to create scans using an impressive variety of filters.